 Certain obligatory taxes include taxable income, sales taxes, import duties, border crossing tax, and so on.
 Some people strive to avoid taxation regardless of the standards and procedures that govern them.
+This is called tax evasion.
+Tax evasion is a serious crime that involves willfully avoiding paying the government’s due taxes.
+It is an unlawful practice that jeopardizes the credibility of the system of taxes and deprives governments of the resources they need to deliver public services and foster economic growth.
 It can be achieved by a variety of means.
 Tax evasion may result in severe penalties.

 What Is Tax Evasion?

 Tax evasion is defined as any conduct aimed at concealing, underreporting, or fraudulently reporting earnings to decrease your tax obligation.
 Those who are detected avoiding taxation are usually charged criminally and face severe fines.